-- where θ is the zenith angle, T_s and T_0 are the surface and air temperatures, respectively, T_c is the cosmic background emission, 20 ε_s the surface emissivity, τ_0 the total opacity of the atmosphere in the vertical direction, and m_p a correction to take into account both a non-isothermal atmosphere and the difference between the surface (skin) temperature, T_s , and the temperature of the atmosphere at the ground, T_0 , $(m_p = 1 \text{ would be the isothermal case and } T_0 = T_s)$.
+the temperature of the atmosphere at the ground, T_0 ($m_p = 1$ would be the isothermal case and $T_0 = T_s$).
 The approach by Melsheimer and Heygster (2008), summarized in the following, assumes the ground to be approximated as a specular reflector, which should be good enough for remote sensing in the frequency range we are dealing with, according to Hewison and English (1999).
-25

-Retrieval for equal emissivity assumption 2.3
+2.3 Retrieval for equal emissivity assumption